TheHive-Project/CortexDocs/api/how-to-create-a-responder.md

 The input of a responder can be any JSON data, even a simple string.
 The submitter must send data with the structure expected by the program.
 The acceptable datatypes described in the Service Interaction files indicate what kind of data is expected.
-For example, if the program requires a `thehive:case`, input must be comply with TheHive case.
+For example, if the program requires a `thehive:case` (i.e. it applies at the case level in TheHive), input must comply with TheHive case.
 Below an example of `thehive:case` input.

 ```json
 	{